CBI Due Diligence Process for Second Citizenship 2026

 The CIU performs its own administrative and eligibility review of the submitted file.
 This includes document authenticity verification, cross-checking of declared information against government-accessible databases, and an initial assessment of the applicant's eligibility.
 Requests for additional information (RAIs) may be issued during this stage.

-Timeline: 2 to 6 weeks (varies by jurisdiction and current application volume)Third-Party Independent Background Investigation (Tier 3)
+Timeline: 2 to 6 weeks (varies by jurisdiction)Third-Party Independent Background Investigation (Tier 3)

 The CIU commissions government-contracted independent firms to conduct enhanced background investigations.
 These firms access proprietary commercial databases, international court records, regulatory sanction lists, adverse media archives, and locally sourced intelligence in the applicant's countries of residence and citizenship.
 The applicant has no direct interaction with this process.

-Timeline: 4 to 8 weeks (varies by nationality, countries of residence, and case complexity)Government Approval Decision
+Timeline: 4 to 8 weeks (varies by case complexity)Government Approval Decision

 Based on the Tier 2 and Tier 3 findings, the relevant minister or government body issues a formal approval or rejection.
 In some jurisdictions, the Cabinet of Ministers must approve citizenship grants.
 Upon approval, the applicant receives official notification through the authorized agent and is given instructions for the investment completion and oath of allegiance (where required).